Full-spectrum Solutions for the Subsurface Management of PFAS Pollution

 Chad Northington, P.E., Southeast District Technical Manager, REGENESIS

-Mr. Northington is a professional engineer with over twenty years of experience in the environmental field in the areas of site investigation, remediation system engineering and construction, project management and technical assistance.
+Mr. Northington is a professional engineer with over twenty years of experience in the environmental field in the areas of site investigation, remediation engineering and construction, project management, and technical assistance.
 He received both his undergraduate and graduate degrees in environmental engineering from Michigan Technological University.
-Mr. Northington currently serves as the Southeast District Manager with Regenesis.
-In this capacity, he provides technical support for design and application of soil and groundwater remediation solutions.
-Mr. Northington works directly with environmental consulting, construction, and engineering firms to develop turnkey remedial approaches for in situ-applied strategies across a broad spectrum of technology classes.
+Mr. Northington currently serves as the Senior Technical Manager with Regenesis.
+In this capacity, he provides technical support for application of soil and groundwater remediation solutions.
+Mr. Northington works directly with environmental firms and end users to develop turnkey remedial approaches for in situ-applied strategies across a broad spectrum of technology classes.